basedxreject/ZENTECH/README.md

-# ZENTECH
+# ZENTEK
-main website for zentech
+main website for zenteK